wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/vuln-detector.rst

 min_full_scan_interval
 ^^^^^^^^^^^^^^^^^^^^^^^

-Time during which a full scan will not be performed even if the CVEs database is updated.
-When this time has passed, a :ref:`full scan <vuln_det_scan_types>` will be performed only if the CVEs database has changed.
+The time during which a full scan will not be performed even if the database of vulnerabilities is updated.
+When this time expires, a :ref:`full scan <vuln_det_scan_types>` will be performed only if the CVEs database has changed.

 +----------------------+------------------------------------------------------------------------------------------------------------------------------------+
 | **Default value**    | 6 hours                                                                                                                            |